Numoen/sdk/README.md

 # Numo.ts

-Numo.ts is a TypeScript library for interacting with the Numo marketplace for efficiently buying and selling [european-style](https://en.wikipedia.org/wiki/European_option) call options on the EVM.
+Numo.ts is a TypeScript sdk for building web apps on Numo markets.
+Allowing you to efficiently buy or sell [european-style](https://en.wikipedia.org/wiki/European_option) call options on any `ERC-20` token.

+It uses `reverse-mirage` to generate the TypeScript bindings from the Numo smart contracts.

 ## Installation